Unnao rape accused MLA Kuldeep Singh Sengar from BJP

 Unnao rape accused MLA Kuldeep Singh Sengar expelled from BJP

-New Delhi, Aug 01: New Delhi: The BJP on Thursday expelled its jailed Uttar Pradesh lawmaker Kuldeep Sengar, who is accused of raping a minor girl from Unnao.
+New Delhi, Aug 01: The BJP on Thursday expelled its jailed Uttar Pradesh lawmaker Kuldeep Singh Sengar, who is accused of raping a minor girl from Unnao.
 The party has expelled Sengar, BJP sources said.

 The action came days after the girl was critically injured and two of her aunts died in an accident in Uttar Pradesh.
 The family alleged that the accident was an attempt to kill her.
 A truck hit the car carrying the rape survivor, her family and lawyer when they were going to meet Mahesh Singh on Sunday.